Bensas/RustNESs/README.md

 ## Roadmap of upcoming features:
 - APU implementation to have sound.
 - Support for more mappers (currently only supports Mapper000).
-- UI toggle to display system information or just the screen.
+- UI toggle to display system information vs just the screen.
 - UI widget to upload ROM file instead of passing it as CL argument.

 ## Resources utilized: